LachezarTsK/Sam-and-substrings/README.md

 etc.

-Having in mind this, we could structue the formula for the sum of all members in this geometric progression as follows:
+Having in mind this, we could structue the formula for the sum of all members in this geometric progression, as follows:

 1+(value of last member)*10.